-22.16.3 Choice Mobility Notice PIH 2019-23
+22.16.3 Choice Mobility

 If the family wishes to move with continued tenant-based assistance, the family must contact LRHA to request the rental assistance prior to providing notice to terminate the lease.
-If the family terminates the lease in accordance with lease requirements, LRHA will offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based rental assistance.
-If a voucher or other comparable tenant-based assistance is not immediately available, LRHA will give the family priority to receive the next available opportunity for continued tenant-based assistance.
+If the family terminates the lease in accordance with lease requirements, LRHA will offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based assistance is not immediately available, LRHA will give the family priority to receive the next available opportunity for continued tenant-based assistance.